Updated: Sep 23, 2022

-My love with movement, mindful fitness routine, started the moment I stopped associating exercise with heavy equipment, a place I had to go to exercise, or a scheduled class.
+My love of movement, and mindful fitness routine, started the moment I stopped associating exercise with heavy equipment, a place I had to go to exercise, or a scheduled class.

 Mindful body movement is any movement really.
 Anything you enjoy doing that puts your body into motion.
 It can be short in duration, or it can be long in duration.
 It may require fancy clothing, but it may as well be happy with your old, faded T-shirt.
 Because when it comes to fitness and movement, there are really no rules except that you get to move.